Categories

 16. What are the significant changes/upgrades made to various Selenium versions?

 Selenium’s first version included only three sets of tools: Selenium IDE, Selenium RC, and Selenium Grid.
 There was no WebDriver included in the first version.
 Later, Selenium WebDriver was introduced and hence included in Selenium V2.
-However, as WebDriver got included, the use of Selenium RC was discouraged with time and is not much in use ever since.
+However, as WebDriver got included, the use of Selenium RC was discouraged with time and has not been much in use since.
 Selenium 3 is in use.
-There are some newly added Selenium features such as IDE and WebDriver.
+There are some newly added Selenium features such as the IDE and WebDriver.
 Selenium 4 is the latest released version.

 17. How many types of WebDriver APIs are available in Selenium?

-The following is the list of WebDriver APIs:
+The following is a list of WebDriver APIs:

 • AndroidDriver